 He also provided delegates with the results of some interesting client case studies.
 One of these was for a retail client of theirs, Karen Millen.
 When the UK brand wanted to expand internationally, they partnered with Net Media Planet to deliver a PPC search strategy and YouTube campaign to deliver messages to their target audience in the relevant countries.

-These reports and case studies highlight the importance of website localization for organisations who want to expand into new territories.
+These reports and case studies highlight the importance of website localization for organizations who want to expand into new territories.

 TranslateMedia is a leading provider of website and app localization services.
 Please contact us for further information on the importance of localization or to find out more about our localization services.